Krishnamohan-Yerrabilli/Articles/cl5gvhvja001kt4nvb0sohp38.md

 components

-Individual components can work on their own without depending on other components of the applications
+Individual components can work on their own without depending on other parts of the applications

 By adopting this architecture, organizations can scale their applications easily, where a single application is deployed to perform a specific task